 J. Wood Platt Caddie Scholarships are based on financial need.
-Current monetary awards range from $1,000 to $12,000 per academic year for both undergraduate and graduate students.
+Current monetary awards range from $1,000 to $10,000 per academic year for both undergraduate and graduate students.

 5 — Obtain a copy of your Student Aid Report, or FAFSA, which must include your EFC (Expected Family Contribution) score.
 You can access this here beginning Oct.
-1. The Platt office must also receive this by October 31.
+1.

 6 — Provide copies of your parents’ or guardian’s tax returns from the last two years.

 (Please note that all of the above documents must be received by October 31.)

 7 — Obtain a copy of the aid/award package being given to you by your college and send it to the Platt offices.
 This is a listing of all grants, loans, and scholarships that you will receive in your upcoming college academic year.
 You can contact the Financial Aid department of the college or university you are attending, or will be attending, for a copy.